HeardLibrary/workshops/spring2016.md

 ####Friday, April 8
 *Chris Benda*

 * [Zotero](http://www.zotero.org) is an open source bibliographic management system that stores citation information and lets you use it in documents.
 (Translation: say goodbye to your citation nightmares.)
 This workshop will introduce Zotero, give participants a chance to start using it to build a library of references, and point to developer tools, like Web APIs, that allow you to use citation data creatively.

-###Network Analysis and Visualization with Cytoscape – Lindsey and Suellen (4/15)
+###Network Analysis and Visualization with Cytoscape
+####Friday, April 15
+*Lindsey Fox & Suellen Stringer-Hye*

+* DESCRIPTION